RadMageIRL/RadMageIRL/README.md

 Three hard hangs in a different SNES fan translation.
 One was three deleted bytes.
 One was a text buffer parked in memory the original game wipes, which took gigabytes of instruction traces to find and is fixed by moving it.
-The third was original Enix code.
+The third was original Enix (Chunsoft) code.
 The Gold display was not visible in the NoPrgress patch, added it back in the English translation.

 **[renorm](https://github.com/RadMageIRL/renorm)** - I needed a filename renamer